microsoft/Windows-AppConsult-PWALab/Manual/README.md

 - If you're online, every time you refresh the page the number in the various boxes will change, since it's returned by the REST API
 - If you're offline, at every refresh of the page the number in the various boxes will stay the same, since it's returned by the local cache

 The current behavior provides a good user experience, but there's space for improvement.
-If the user has a slow Internet connection, he will be stuck on the **Loading...** message until the response from the REST API is returned.
+If the user has a slow Internet connection, they will be stuck on the **Loading...** message until the response from the REST API is returned.

-> Can you guess a way to improve the user experience and make the website even more responsive?
+> Can you come up with a way to improve the user experience and make the website even more responsive?

 We can check if the response from the REST API is stored in the cache.
 If that's the case, we can immediately display it and update the value only once we have retrieved a fresh response from the server.
-However, the service worker isn't the right place where to implement this technique.
+However, the service worker isn't the right place to implement this change.
 We want to implement this behavior only for the values returned by the REST API.
 We don't want the whole website to adopt this "cache first, network later" technique.

 As such, we can change the function which interacts with the REST API to leverage the cache directly in the main website.